-Simcoe County has implemented, through the County of Simcoe Official Plan, the Greenlands designation, which is intended to identify natural heritage features and their adjacent lands.
-The policies associated with the Greenlands designation are intended to maintain, restore, or enhance the diversity and connectivity of the Greenlands system and the long-term ecological or hydrologic functions of the features and areas.
+Simcoe County has implemented, through the County of Simcoe Official Plan, the Greenlands designation, which is intended to identify the natural heritage system for the Township.
+The policies associated with the Greenlands designation are intended to maintain, restore, or enhance the diversity and connectivity of the Natural Heritage System and the long-term ecological or hydrologic functions of the features and areas.

 - 1. All lands designated Greenlands within the County of Simcoe Official Plan have been designated on Schedule 'A1' of this Plan.
 Policies associated with the Greenlands designation are found in Section 7.2 of this Plan. - 2.
 Boundaries of natural heritage features and natural resource areas shown on any schedule in this Plan may be interpreted by Township Council subject to precise study and measurement and consultation with other agencies. - 3.
-References to federal and provincial government statutes, regulations, policies and guidelines and to the County of Simcoe Official Plan includes amendments thereto.

-The policies of Section 6.2.4 to 6.2.5 of this Plan shall apply to natural heritage features and areas discovered on or adjacent the property that are not located within the Greenlands designation.
+References to federal and provincial government statutes, regulations, policies and guidelines and to the County of Simcoe Official Plan includes amendments thereto. - 4.
+The policies of Section 6.2.4 to 6.2.5 of this Plan shall apply if natural heritage areas and/or features are discovered on or adjacent to the property that is not located within the Greenlands designation.